benmvp/slides/2020/reactglobal/perfect-lib.md

   * **Reminder: slides are available online**
 - Hopefully there are a few new things you've learned
   * I've also likely forgotten some things so I'd love your feedback!
-- **Conference:** Inviting me to share my knowledge/experience with y'all (**Kelly** + crew)
-- **YOU!** For coming to the talk
-  * The "hallway track" is always an option
-  * Get a head start on lunch
-  * And it is Hawaii, so you've got lots of options!
+- Thank **YOU** for attending my talk
+  * There was an equally interesting talk in the Junior track
-- If you've got questions, feel free to find me afterwards
+- If you've got questions, feel free to ping me on Twitter
-  * I also have **swag** to give away!
-  * But if you're introverted or miss the opportunity, ping me in Twitter or my AMA
-- Thank you so much and enjoy the rest of the conference!
+- Thank you so much and enjoy the remaining hours of the conference!
-- **Mahalo!**